ksinha49/ai-workloads/docs/rag_architecture.md

 - **file-ingestion** – orchestrates text extraction and enqueues ingestion jobs.
 - **idp** – Intelligent Document Processing pipeline used by file-ingestion for OCR and classification.
-- **rag-ingestion** – chunks documents and generates embeddings.
+- **rag-stack** – chunks documents, generates embeddings and performs retrieval.
-- **rag-ingestion-worker** – polls `IngestionQueue` and starts the ingestion workflow, moving failed messages to a DLQ.
+- **rag-stack-worker** – polls `IngestionQueue` and starts the ingestion workflow, moving failed messages to a DLQ.
 The queue URL is exported as `IngestionQueueUrl` for other stacks.
 - **vector-db** – maintains Milvus collections used for semantic search.
 - **knowledge-base** – stores metadata for ingested chunks and exposes `/kb/*` endpoints.
-- **rag-retrieval** – performs vector search and orchestrates summarization with context.
 - **summarization** – Step Function workflow that can call retrieval functions when creating summaries.

 ## End-to-End Flow